 Father Serra Father Serra was born November RH, 1713 Majorica, an island near Spain.
 He was an excellent student.
 He worked as a missionary in Mexico.
-From 1758 to 1767 he was madministrator of the Apostolic College.
+From 1758 to 1767 he was thadministrator the Apostolic College.
 In 1769 Father Serra founded the first mission in Alta California, Mission San Diego de Acalá.
-He founded & more missions in Alta Californias.
+He founded 8 more missions in Alta Californias.
 He walked thousands of miles.
-He lived in his tavorite Mission, Mission San Carlos.
-His bed was made of wood.
-He died quietly of tuberculosis was 70 years old.
-This teacher is using the Language Experience Approach to show students how to go from a word bank of notes about a topic to constructing paragraphs in a summary of information.
-Note how the class has crossed off information as they have used it in their writing.
-Students often have trouble moving from a graphic organizer or list of notes to connected text in writing and this makes it explicit and concrete for everyone in class.
+He lived in his favorite Mission, Mission San Carlos. is bed was made of wood.
+He died quietly of tuberculosis.
+70 years old.